Autodesk-AutoCAD/AutoLispExt/README.md

 Launch Program: /Applications/Autodesk/AutoCAD <release>/AutoCAD <release>.app/Contents/MacOS/AutoCAD
 Attach Process: AutoCAD

+For more information, see the [AutoCAD AutoLISP extension](https://www.autodesk.com/autolisp-extension) documentation online.

 ## Notes

 1. Other AutoLISP extensions may conflict with this extension.
 If you are unable to set a breakpoint in a LSP file or you can’t use the launch/attach debug configurations, you should disable or uninstall all other AutoLISP extensions.
-2. When using this extension on Mac® OS, the "path" attribute in launch.json should be ".../AutoCAD <release>.app/Contents/MacOS/AutoCAD" rather than the absolute path of AutoCAD <release>.app.
+2. When using this extension on Mac® OS, the "Launch Program" attribute in extension setting should be ".../AutoCAD <release>.app/Contents/MacOS/AutoCAD" rather than the absolute path of AutoCAD <release>.app.
 3. For AutoCAD specialized toolsets or OEM-based products, the product name might not be the same as AutoCAD or acad.exe.
-To use this extension with those products, set the value of the “path” attribute in launch.json to properly reflect the product you have installed.
+To use this extension with those products, set the value of the "Launch Program" attribute in extension setting based on the product you want to debug with.
 4. If you launch AutoCAD as an administrator, you should start Microsoft Visual Studio Code as an administrator as well.
 Otherwise, Microsoft Visual Studio Code will be unable to locate the AutoCAD process for attach debug.

 ## Legal